 Glucose-6-phosphate dehydrogenase is the initial enzyme in the hexose monophosphate pathway of glucose metabolism.
 In the SPOTCHECK® method, enzyme activity is measured by observing the fluorescence produced after NADP+ is reduced to NADPH when glucose-6-phosphate is present as a substrate.
 As G6PD catalyzes the oxidation of glucose-6-phosphate to 6-phosphogluconate, NADP+ is reduced to NADPH, which is measured by a fluorometer.
 The amount of NADPH produced is proportional to the G6PD enzyme activity in the sample.
 Maleimide, an inhibitor of 6-phosphogluconate dehydrogenase activity, is added to prevent the conversion of 6-phosphogluconate to ribulose-5-phosphate and additional production of NADPH.

-G6PD Continuous Flow System
+G6PD is analyzed on the SPOTCHECK Flow System

 Positive Attributes of Instrumentation and Method: